Debarjya17/llm-based-stock-prediction/README.md

 Technologies Used
 Python 3.x
 Pandas
 NumPy
 Scikit-learn
 Keras / TensorFlow
 Plotly (for interactive graphs)

-🚀 How to Run the Project
+How to Run the Project
 Clone the repository:
 https://github.com/Debarjya17/llm-based-stock-prediction/edit/main/README.md

-Install the required libraries:

-pip install -r requirements.txtOpen the Jupyter notebooks and execute the code sequentially.
+Install the required libraries: pip install -r requirements.txtOpen the Jupyter notebooks and execute the code sequentially

 📊 Results
 The LSTM model was able to forecast stock prices for 6 months into the future.